-Digital documents which Jacobs University is contractually entitled to use can be found by using the search function on the university's library website https://www.jacobs-university.de/library.
-As a general rule, these documents are available to all members of Jacobs University.
+Digital documents which Constructor University is contractually entitled to use can be found by using the search function on the university's library website https://pages.constructor.university/library.
+As a general rule, these documents are available to all members of CU.
 It is permitted to disclose the reference to the home page of the document (front door URL).
-As a general principle, however, neither copies nor extracts (neither in digital form nor hard copy) of the digital document should be distributed at Jacobs University, especially not to students (see below).
-The payment of royalties for use of the work is settled by Jacobs University under the terms of the licence agreement.
+As a general principle, however, neither copies nor extracts (neither in digital form nor hard copy) of the digital document should be distributed at CU, especially not to students (see below).
+The payment of royalties for use of the work is settled by CU under the terms of the license agreement.